-- What did you do during the service project? - How do you feel after today's project? - What was the goal of the project? - Sometimes we assume the goal is to "fix" a problem, but perhaps our goal is much smaller, like to serve Christ through serving others.
-Do you think that goal was achieved? - What is something new that you learned today? - Did you think you would be able to complete the task?
+- What did you do during the service project? - How do you feel after today's project? - What was the goal of the project?
+Do you think the goal was achieved? - What is something new that you learned today? - Did you think you would be able to complete the task?